(416) 214-5111

 2. severed the employment of 50 or more employees in a six-month period because all or part of the business closed permanently.

-Our Severance Package Services
+Our Severance Package Services in Toronto

 Upon termination, the employee will be provided with the severance or termination package and granted a period of time to review and accept the offer.
 The package will outline the compensation being offered for both termination and severance pay, the continuation of benefits throughout the notice period, and will contain a letter of acceptance for the employee to sign.
 The letter serves to provide the employee with a full picture of their compensation as well as act as a release, absolving the employer from responsibility for any future claim for wrongful dismissal.

-Why Choose Sultan Lawyers as Your Severance Package Lawyer
+Why Choose Sultan Lawyers as Your Severance Package Lawyer in Toronto

 Sultan Lawyers a premier legal practice of employee relations, including workplace immigration law, skilled and legal professionals well-thought-out legal counsel and advocacy to your .
 They have an exceptional dedication to upholding your rights and guaranteeing equitable treatment at work.
-Sultan Lawyer’s expert team of severance package lawyer in Toronto is the most effective choice for people and companies looking for dependable, efficient legal solutions in employment law because of their broad experience, client-focused philosophy, and track record of successfully managing complicated employment and immigration situations.
+Sultan Lawyer’s expert team of employment lawyer Toronto is the most effective choice for people and companies looking for dependable, efficient legal solutions in employment law because of their broad experience, client-focused philosophy, and track record of successfully managing complicated employment and immigration situations.

 Contact Our Severance Package Lawyers in Toronto Today